abhio9vt/Behavioral-Cloning/README.md

 ### Network Architecture

 The CNN model is based on NVIDIA's End to end learning for self driving cars paper.
 There is a minor change to the NVIDIA's model, that we have added Max Pooling layers after each convolutional layers.
-This helped reduce training time and also reduce overfitting.
-Note that this can also be done by adding dropouts after the fully connected layers.
+The max pooling layers help in model regularization.
+Note thar dropouts overfitting is also reduced by adding dropouts after the fully connected layers.
 A rather interesting approach to elimiate overfitting in convolutional layers is to implement stochastic pooling.
 This would be done later.

 The model has a normalization layer followed by 5 convolutional layers.
 Note that each convolutional layer is followed by Max Pooling and an activation funtion- relu.
 The kernel size for first three convolutional layers is set at 5x5 with a stride of 2x2, while the kernel size for next 2 convolutional layers is 3 x 3 with a stride of 1 x 1.
 The model is flattened at the end of 5th convolutional layer.
 The last 5 layers are all fully connected layers, each activated by activation function - relu.
 The model is compiled using an Adam optimizer with a learning rate of 0.0001.
 Note that different learning rates from 0.0001 to 0.01 were tested, and a learning rate of 0.0001 was found to give best results.

-The model summary is as follows:
+Details are as follows:
+Input shape = 64x64x3
+1. normalization layer, output shape = 64x64x3
+2. convolutional layer, kernel size = 5x5, stride = 2x2, filter_size = 24, padding = valid, activation = relu.
+This is followed by a max pooling layer with pool_size = 2x2 and stride = 1x1
+3. convolutional layer, kernel size = 5x5, stride = 2x2, filter_size = 36, padding = valid, activation = relu.
+This is followed by a max pooling layer with pool_size = 2x2 and stride = 1x1
+4. convolutional layer, kernel size = 5x5, stride = 2x2, filter_size = 48, padding = valid, activation = relu.
+This is followed by a max pooling layer with pool_size = 2x2 and stride = 1x1
+5. convolutional layer, kernel size = 3x3, stride = 1x1, filter_size = 64, output shape = 32x32x24, padding = valid, activation = relu.
+This is followed by a max pooling layer with pool_size = 2x2 and stride = 1x1
+6. convolutional layer, kernel size = 3x3, stride = 1x1, filter_size = 64, output shape = 32x32x24, padding = valid, activation = relu.
+This is followed by a max pooling layer with pool_size = 2x2 and stride = 1x1
+7. After all the convolutional layers 5 fully connected layers are added with 1164, 100, 50, 10 and 1 output neurons respectively.
+Note that dropouts are added after first and second fully connected layers to reduce overfitting.

+Please see the pic for detailed model summary obtained using model.summary().
 ![alt tag](https://github.com/abhio9vt/Behavioral-Cloning/blob/master/model_summary.png)

 ### Training Process